iszczesniak/cpp/shared_ptr/index.md

 {% endhighlight %}

-We can move the ownership from an rvalue of type `unique_ptr`, because `shared_ptr` has the right constructor.
+We can move the ownership from an rvalue of type `unique_ptr`, because `shared_ptr` has the constructor which takes by rvalue reference an object of type `std::unique_ptr`.
 Therefore, we can create a `shared_ptr` object from a temporary object of type `unique_ptr`, e.g., returned by a function like this: